datianshi/uaa-application-example/README.md

 Now we have shaozhen.read/write scopes that could be used by applications for authorization.
 However, How do we know a particular user authenticated by a SAML provider have those scopes.
 We have to map the SAML user group to the scopes

-* Log back to p-identity.system_domain and click on Group White list
+* Back to p-identity.system_domain and click on Group White list
   ![](pictures/group-white-list.png)

   ![](pictures/whitelist.png)

-  We white list the SAML Groups -> Admin and User from the identity provider
+  White list Admin and User from the identity provider

 * Click on the resource permissions -> Map the IDP group to the authorization server scopes
 ![](pictures/resource-mapping.png)